 If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
-Your doctor will recommend lifestyle changes that may include losing between seven and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
-Your doctor may also suggest that you quit smoking.
+Your doctor will recommend lifestyle changes that may include losing between 7 and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
+They may also suggest that you quit smoking.

 Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and/or blood sugar.
-He or she also may prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.
+They may also prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.

-The outlook for people who develop metabolic syndrome can be quite good if symptoms of the disorder are managed.
+The outlook for people with metabolic syndrome can be quite good if symptoms are managed.
 People who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.

 Preventing metabolic syndrome is certainly possible.
-Maintaining a healthy waist circumference, healthy blood pressure levels, and healthy cholesterol levels reduce your risk for metabolic syndrome.
-Exercise and weight loss can aid in these efforts and help reduce the risk of insulin resistance.
+Maintaining a healthy waist circumference and blood pressure and cholesterol levels reduce your risk for metabolic syndrome.
+Exercise and weight loss can aid in these efforts and decrease insulin resistance.

-In particular, you should eat a healthy diet that includes fruits, vegetables, and whole grains.
-You should also get moving.
-Regular physical activity will reduce your blood pressure, blood sugar levels, and cholesterol levels.
+In particular, eat a healthy diet that includes fruits, vegetables, and whole grains.
+Exercise is also important when it comes to preventing this condition.
+Regular physical activity will reduce your blood pressure, blood sugar, and cholesterol levels.
 The key is to try to maintain a healthy weight.
-(Talk to your healthcare providers before beginning an exercise program or radically changing your diet.)
+Talk to your doctor before beginning an exercise program or radically changing your diet.